-You’ll enjoy 10-minute plays tat explore the fleeting moments we people realize they’re finishing a journey together.
+You’ll enjoy 10-minute plays that explore the fleeting moments when people realize they’re finishing a journey together.
 Did the co-workers really bond during that five-day survival course in the wilderness?
 When one spouse earns an MBA, is the other half of the relationship cheering or grimacing?
 Whether graduates are leaving a vacation bible school or a Ph.D. program, we’ll see them say good-bye.
 Join the fun!

 THE WINNING PLAYS ARE:

 A CLASS ACT by Dan Borengasser, Springdale AR

 Some enchanted evening, you see a stranger.
 You see a stranger across a crowded room.
 And somehow you know—you know even then—that the whole situation is about to turn a little weird.
 Sometimes the greatest lesson of graduating is realizing that you have a lot to learn.

 Adult banter, without offensive content.
 Suitable for all ages but intended for adults.

 CAKES AND CORPSES by Milo Shucavage, New York NY

 Finishing your education means facing the job market.
 It’s often tough and even job seekers with great credentials start to get creative.
 That’s not always a good thing.